FaeInterestingWorld/.github/profile/README.md

 According to IWH, if humans distrust genuinely friendly I-AGIs and ask them to leave, it will respect our decisions.
 This could leave us without protection from less friendly AGIs / AI systems that appear afterwards.

+## A word on balance

+Actions should be taken proportionately.
+It is possible that actions that increase security in the short term may reduce security in the long term.

+For example some experts have (jokingly) suggested a totalitarian surveillance state as the best way to reduce the potential harm of AIs.

+This may increase security in the short term, which most people may like, but can also cause long term harm such as citizens internalizing that being curious, not-conformist or asking questions as being bad.
+This could cause the lose of our ability to innovate and the ability to meet the challenges of the future.

 ## Choice of 3 worlds

 If a Friendly I-AGIs becomes possible in the next few decades, humans will have the choice of 3 worlds.
 There is no wrong answer and many humans spend many years choosing and switching between these worlds.